Edogawadai Station: Platforms

-Adjacent stations

 History

 Edogawadai Station was opened on February 16, 1958.
 The station building was rebuilt in 1985 with a new structure situated above the platforms.

 From 17 March 2012, station numbering was introduced on the Tobu Urban Park Line, with Edogawadai Station becoming "TD-20".

 Passenger statistics

 In fiscal 2018, the station was used by an average of 24,345 passengers daily.